 At these higher frequencies, 5G networks will use a greater number of base stations and of connected objects.
 5G will further employ beam-forming antennas to focus signals more efficiently towards the mobile in use, rather than having the signal spread in broad directions as in current base station antennas.

-Claim: Birds in India are dying from testing of Jio’s 5G spectrum, and bird flu is being cited as the reason.
+Claim: Birds in India are dying from testing of Jio’s 5G spectrum, and bird flu is being cited as the impact.